Our Key Volunteers and Staff

 Jason Wey is the Wholesale Risk Manager for Beneficial State Bank, a B Corp and CDFI with a vision for an economy that restores our planet and extends prosperity to all.
 He has 20+ years of experience in the financial services industry and currently serves on the Bend Chapter Board of the Risk Management Association (RMA).
 Jason also has a passion for the outdoors and physical activity, having volunteered for entities such as National Ski Patrol and on the board for the Montrose Recreation District in Colorado.
 In his free time, he enjoys spending time in the outdoors with his wife, son, and two daughters skiing, whitewater rafting, and hiking.

-Brennan Breen – At Large Board Member
+Noel Nelson – At Large Board Member

 Advisory Board